17 August 2018Borno State outreach delayed

 Planned outreach into Borno State, in north eastern Nigeria, should commence in September.

-Tony Sudan, Tari Bitrus and other members of the Yola volunteer team were due to visit Madiguri in June to make contact with local church leaders, as well as with Grace & Light members living in the town.
+Tony Sudan, Tari Bitrus and other members of the Yola volunteer team were due to visit Maidiguri in June to make contact with local church leaders, as well as with Grace & Light members living in the town.

-However, their visit was postponed due to renewed fighting between the military and Boko Haram as well as suicide attacks in Madiguri on 9, 11 and 21 June, and in nearbt Damboa on 16 June.
+However, their visit was postponed due to renewed fighting between the military and Boko Haram as well as suicide attacks in Maidiguri on 9, 11 and 21 June, and in nearbt Damboa on 16 June.

 Already two Grace & Light members, who were studying in Jos, have returned to Madiguri and are recruiting people for a new volunteer team.
-Ngaruru ??? trained at TCNN (Theological College of Northern Nigeria) and is now a church pastor in Madiguri., while Johnson Ahmad completed his degree in Jos and is now a local businessman.
+Ngaruru Yakubu trained at TCNN (Theological College of Northern Nigeria) and is now a church pastor in Madiguri., while Johnson Ahmad completed his degree in Jos and is now a local businessman.

 “They are sharing Grace & Light’s message of social righteousness with their families, friends, colleagues and congregations in preparation for Tony and Tari’s visit,” said international coordinator Tassie Ghata.
 “We are very grateful for their active support.”